Updated: August 2014

 2010 The New People’s Army (NPA) continued to clash with government forces.
 Clashes with were heaviest in the first half of the year as the military raced to meet President Gloria Arroyo’s deadline of June 30 to eradicate the NPA.
 After the presidential election in May, the new government of President Benigno Aquino and the NPA agreed to a Christmas-time ceasefire (Dec.
 17 to Jan.
 3).
 The Aquino administration vowed to find a political settlement in its battle with the NPA.
 On Dec.
 14, days before the ceasefire was to go into effect, the NPA killed 12 people (mostly soldiers), and vowed to continue its revolt despite the ceasefire.
 Peace talks are set to resume in February 2011.

-2009 Violence continued to be perpetrated by the New People’s Army (NPA) this year, resulting in hundreds of deaths from rebel attacks or clashes with government forces.
-Attempts were made at peace talks between the government and the Communist Party of the Philippines (CPP) as well as the New Democratic Front (NDF) (an umbrella group that represents 14 communist guerrilla groups in political talks), only to collapse in September after the government refused to meet the communist rebels’ demand to free several communist guerilla leaders from prison.
+2009 The New People’s Army (NPA) continued its armed violence this year, resulting in hundreds of deaths from rebel attacks or clashes with government forces.
+Attempts were made at peace talks between the government and the Communist Party of the Philippines (CPP) as well as the National Democratic Front of the Philippines (NDFP) (an umbrella group that represents 14 communist guerrilla groups in political talks), only to collapse in September after the government refused to meet the communist rebels’ demand to free several communist guerilla leaders from prison.
 Despite the failures of the peace talks, positive steps for disarmament were taken as a result of the Social Integration Program (SIP) introduced by the Arroyo government in 2008.
 SIP, which provides support for rebels willing to surrender, has proven to be largely successful, with nearly 600 NPA rebels surrendering this year alone.

 2008 Skirmishes continued between the New People’s Army (NPA) and military forces.
 The NPA continued its strategy of disrupting and drawing “revolutionary taxation” from mining operations, while the military targeted mining regions as a means to sever NPA funding and encourage foreign economic development.
 Hundreds became displaced this year, mainly in these mining regions.
 The government’s Social Integration Program (SIC) provided financial assistance for 225 rebels in exchange for surrender, and may explain reports that NPA numbers have been reduced.
 Attempts to resume formal peace talks in late 2008 failed, as did attempts by the Communist Party of the Philippines (CPP) to create a joint campaign with the Moro Islamic Liberation Front (MILF) in Mindanao.
 To date, no government or military personnel have been persecuted in relation to extrajudicial killings of leftist activists, despite a UN report and government taskforce documenting military involvement in cases of disappearance.